-NILGOSC has appointed Aon as its investment advisor to provide such services as needed to ensure that it is fully briefed to both take direct decisions and to monitor those which it delegates.
-Aon is paid on either a fixed or variable fee basis according to the requirements of NILGOSC for each task.
+8.3.1 NILGOSC has appointed an investment advisor to provide such services as needed to ensure that it is fully briefed to both take direct decisions and to monitor those which it delegates.
+The investment advisor is paid on either a fixed or variable fee basis according to the requirements of NILGOSC for each task.